hakanu/blog/_posts/2019-09-24-your-filename.md

     *   Same vscode terminal
     *   Same vscode themes
     *   Can be full screened by using add to home screen in Safari.
+    Pure vscode with less configuration and settings No extensions builtin, needs rebuild
+Easy to run for the first time
+Terminal
+Used  in gitpod.io
 *   cons
     *   Hard to set up extension.
     *   vim mode extension needs some hacks to set up, didn’t try.